JustinChris17/GNU-Radio/README.md

 # GNU-Radio
 This is a repo dedicated to facilitating SDR burst communications CoTS.
+Currently in work on using the HackRF One and a Portapack H2 to facilitate the idea.